shevek/jdiagnostics/README.md

 support bundles.
 It is trivial to deploy in standalone applications, web services and tools.

+It can also be used as a self-diagnosing reflection library, for example in a test case which needs to call a method on a class not available at compile-time.

 It speeds up development by reducing the number of cycles required to discover and fix an issue.
 It is intended to replace ad-hoc print statements, and encapsulates a library of knowledge about what breaks